 So, the big question is, is demographic segmentation enough for your brand?

 You might be similar to other brands in the sense that, yes, demographic segmentation has its firm place in your marketing strategy.
 Or you might think, well, it’s not enough but it definitely makes a difference when paired with elements of geographic segmentation!
-At the end of the day, if you know your brand, you will know which segmentation types are the most appropriate for you, i.e. which will elicit the greatest return for both your business and your audience.
+At the end of the day, if you know your brand well enough, you will know which segmentation types are the most appropriate for you, i.e. which will elicit the greatest return for both your business and your customers.

 Let’s move on and see what other segmentation types have in store for us.